Skip to content

 Property Maintenance Maintains distribution if all inputs have the same ordinal distribution.
 Orderedness is not maintained.

 Direct Output Order The field order of the inputs.
-All inputs must have identical fields.
+All inputs must have identical field types, but field nullabilities may vary.

 Set Properties